Understanding Farmer Decision Making in Performance-Based PES Programs through the Vermont Pay for Phosphorus Program

 Education/outreach description:

 Beyond the immediate objectives of this research, the outreach component of this work is essential to fulfilling the overall goal of bringing more farmer perspectives into the dialogue with PES program development and implementation in Vermont.
-To deliver on this goal, there are a number of outreach activities that will be conducted through this partnership grant.
-These activities fall into four general categories: 1) Direct dissemination of research findings via pamphlet to participating farmers, 2) Conference travel and presentation of findings, and 3) Dissemination of findings via policy brief through the UVM network, and 4) Publication of results in peer-reviewed, open-access academic journal.
+To deliver on this goal, there are a number of outreach activities that were conducted through this partnership grant, including: 1) Direct dissemination of research findings to participating farmers, 2) Conference travel and presentation of findings, and 3) Dissemination of findings via brief reports through the UVM network, and 4) Preparation of results for publication in peer-reviewed, open-access academic journals.

 1) Direct dissemination of research findings via pamphlet to participating farmers

-Upon completion of this research and with the support of the farmer collaborator, Nic Cook, results will be directly disseminated to participating farmers via pamphlet that summarizes research findings.
-The goal here is to produce a summary of results in a format that is appropriate and accessible to farmers, and which provides a resource and reference for ongoing conversations between program managers and participants throughout the VT PfP program's 5-year cycle.
+Results were shared through an in-person farmer gathering held in Montpelier, VT in December 2024 that summarized research findings including summary hand-outs and presentation slides.
+The goal was to produce a summary of results in a format that is appropriate and accessible to farmers, and which provides a resource and reference for ongoing conversations between program managers and participants throughout the VT PfP program's 5-year cycle.

 2) Conference travel and presentation of findings

-Findings from this research will be presented at conferences during the proposed project's 2-year cycle.
-PI Travis Reynolds attended the Northeast Grazing & Livestock Conference & the Northeast Pasture Consortium Annual Meeting at the University of Massachusetts-Amherst in January 2024 to identify potential synergistic research projects with a PES focus, and to network with livestock system stakeholders with interests in the current SARE project outcomes.
-Preliminary results from the farm visits and secondary data analysis undertaken through this SARE project have been submitted by Benjamin Ryan for presentation to the Agricultural and Applied Economics Association (AAEA) conference in July 2024.
+Findings from this research were accepted for presentation at four conferences during the proposed project's 2-year cycle.
+Preliminary results from the farm visits and secondary data analysis undertaken through this SARE project were presented by Benjamin Ryan at the Agricultural and Applied Economics Association (AAEA) conference, and additional results shared at the Rural Sociological Society (RSS) annual meeting and the American Geophysics Union (AGU) in 2024.
+In June 2025 further results will be shared at the Northeastern Agricultural and Resource Economics Association Conference and Workshop (NAREA).
+PI Travis Reynolds also attended the Northeast Grazing and Livestock Conference and the Northeast Pasture Consortium Annual Meeting at the University of Massachusetts-Amherst in January 2024 to identify potential synergistic research projects with a PES focus, and to network with livestock system stakeholders with interests in the current SARE project outcomes.

-3) Dissemination of findings via policy brief through the UVM network
+3) Dissemination of findings through the UVM network

-Beyond these conferences, communication of the results of this work to partners and institutions within Vermont will take place via a policy brief to summarize key findings and recommendations.
-This policy brief will be distributed through the Gund Institute's network, which includes other organizations at UVM such as Cooperative Extension and the Vermont Agricultural Experiment Station, as well as organizations outside the university such as the Vermont Land Trust, the Vermont Association of Conservation Districts, and the Vermont's branch of the Northeast Organic Farmers Association.
+Beyond these conferences, communication of the results of this work to partners and institutions within Vermont included sharing key findings and recommendations through the Gund Institute's network, which includes other organizations at UVM such as Cooperative Extension and the Vermont Agricultural Experiment Station, as well as organizations outside the university such as the Vermont Land Trust, the Vermont Association of Conservation Districts, and the Vermont's branch of the Northeast Organic Farmers Association.
+Through an ongoing collaboration with Gund Institute researchers the results of this SARE project will be integrated into a broader evaluation of the PFP program that will be completed in 2025 (including a survey of program participants and supplemental interviews of participants not already interviewed through this SARE project.)

 4) Publication of results in peer-reviewed academic journal